Drift estimation for rough processes under small noise asymptotic : trajectory fitting method: Introduction

 The outline of the paper is the following.
 In Section \ref{S: Model} we give the assumptions on the model and introduce the estimation procedure.
-We also discuss the validity of the identifiability condition.
-The consistency is stated and shown in Section \ref{S: Consistency}, while the asymptotic normality is addressed in Section \ref{S: Central}.
-The Section \ref{S: Appendix} contains a technical result on the dependence of the Volterra equation with respect to the parameter.
+We also discuss the validity of the identifiability condition. {\revarn Consistency is established} in Section \ref{S: Consistency}, while the asymptotic normality is addressed in Section \ref{S: Central}. {\revar In Section \ref{S : num sim}, we provide a Monte Carlo study to assess the quality of the estimator in practice.} The Section \ref{S: Appendix} contains a technical result on the dependence of the Volterra equation with respect to the parameter.